ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

         - Controls execution of programs: prevent errors and improper use of the computer and provides security and protection
 -   ![viewOfOs](viewOfOs.png)
 -   ![osComponents](osComponents.png)
+-   OS can protect a user program from other malicious applications
+-   OS manages hardware resources for user programs

 ### Operating System Structure